You’re going to want to slather this Guasacaca Avocado “Green” Sauce on tacos, quesadillas, and stuffed arepas.

 Have you ever eaten at a Venezuelan restaurant where they have bottles of “secret sauce” on the table?
 Well, what might appear to a secret to many of us, is just a common condiment to the Venezuelan people.
 My kids love this sauce and squirt it on their arepas generously when we eat at the local Venezuelan restaurant.

 I found a recipe for Guasacaca on Food Network and used it as a starting point, but the true test was making this sauce alongside the extras I saved from our takeout order the other night.
 The one from the restaurant didn’t taste like it had any oil in it, so I omitted it, and instead thinned it with water.
 This sauce is actually very light, though it tastes rich from the avocado.
 There is no added oil so it’s a healthy condiment to slather on tacos, quesadillas, and of course, arepas.
+It would also be delicious served with this amazing Smoked Grilled Peruvian Chicken.
 I’d even top nachos with this sauce.
 Look out for my arepas post tomorrow!